MarshaGomez/GPS-AndroidStudio/README.md

 Demostrate the use of the folliwing features:

 **1. FusedLocationProviderClient:**
-The standard Andoid API used for reading GPS and cell phone tower location data
+The standard Android API used for reading GPS and cell phone tower location data

 **2. Permissions:**
 Allowing an app to track the location of the phone